HPE-Legobricks/cal-eStore/README.md

 except the scrum master, make estimates by picking cards that are numbered based on Fibonacci sequence.
 Planning poker forces members to think autonomously and put forward their own estimates simultaneously.
-People who have proposed high estimates and low estimates are offered to give justification for their estimation.
-The estimation is repeated till a consensus is reached on the estimation of story points.
+People who have proposed high estimates and low estimates are asked to give justification for their estimation.
+The estimation is repeated until a consensus is reached on the estimation of story points.

 * **Life cycle management tool (JIRA):** Scrum teams commit to sprint backlog features